0Miquel/MCV-M5-Visual-Recognition/README.md

 All the arguments are necessary.

 ### Power Point Presentation
-In the following link you can find the visualization drive power point of our group presentation: https://docs.google.com/presentation/d/1whdoAJ6VHrrJ_RWEamB2IAcLW70gui0yw31goTlhJck/edit?usp=sharing
+In the following link you can find the read-only Google Slides presentation for this week: https://docs.google.com/presentation/d/1whdoAJ6VHrrJ_RWEamB2IAcLW70gui0yw31goTlhJck/edit?usp=sharing

 ## Week 2 & 3
 TODO